Quramy/how-to-extract-webpack-conf-from-angular-cli/README.md

 # HowToExtractWebpackConfFromAngularCli

-I generated this project to explain "how to extract webpack configuration object from @angular/cli project?`.
+I generated this project to explain "how to extract webpack configuration object from @angular/cli project?".
 In addition, I do this without `ng eject` :)

 ## How to ?